GsDevKit/GsDevKit_home/README.md

 1. *Everything on a single workstation*
 2. *Client on a local workstation, Server on a remote host*

-Please read the [Installation Overview][2] for more information on the different installation options and instructions.
+Please read the [Installation Overview][2] for installation options and instructions.

 ##FAQs
 1. [If I am already using gsDevKitHome, why should I consider moving to GsDevKit_home?][3]